jgmbrand/KK-multicopter-V5.5-with-Arduino-IDE/README.md

 **FTDI Connections**

-Power,Ground and the RS232-TX signal can simply be taken from the receiver **RX Roll** connector.
+Power,Ground and the KK-TX(FTDI-RX) signal can simply be taken from the receiver **RX Roll** connector.
-For the RS232-RX signal a thin wire must be soldered to the (free)pin 30 of the ATmega chip.
+For the KK-RX(FTDI-TX) signal a thin wire must be soldered to the (free)pin 30 of the ATmega chip.
-The FTDI-RESET signal must be connected to C10.
+The FTDI-DTR(KK-RESET) signal must be connected to C10.
-Therefore C10 must be disconnected from Ground by lifting it up, away from the Ground pad and soldering a thin wire to the open "pin".
+Therefore C10 must be disconnected from Ground by lifting it up, away from the Ground pad and then soldering a thin wire to the open "pin".